-Modern approaches for combining logic and probability can be found within the field of statistical relational AI (Raedt et al. 2016), which are general approaches to deal with relational information (i. e., limited first-order logic expressions) and probabilistic reasoning.
-For example, Markov logic (Richardson and Domingos 2006) is an extension of first-order logic with weights on formulas.
+Modern approaches for combining logic and probability can be found within the field of statistical relational AI [10], which are general approaches to deal with relational information (i. e., limited first-order logic expressions) and probabilistic reasoning.
+For example, Markov logic [52] is an extension of first-order logic with weights on formulas.
 These weights are used to obtain probabilities on formulas using a log-linear probabilistic model over the interpretations.
-This gives a robust knowledge representation formalism which is apt to be used as the output for a variety of machine learning tasks, see e.g. (Domingos and Lowd 2009).
+This gives a robust knowledge representation formalism which is apt to be used as the output for a variety of machine learning tasks, see e. g.
+[14].

 All the approaches mentioned so far consider a different, somewhat Bayesian point of view in the combination of logic and probability than we do here.
-The above approaches use probabilities over interpretations to obtain degrees of belief in inferred information.
-In our work, we take a frequentist approach and interpret probabilities over formulas s.t. the probability of a formula corresponds to the frequency of it actually occurring in the knowledge base.
+The above approaches use probabilities over interpretations do obtain degrees of belief in inferred information.
+In our work, we take a frequentist approach as interpret probabilities over formulas s.t. the probability of a formula corresponds to its frequency of actually occurring in the knowledge base.
 Both points of view provide important insights into the general challenge of combining logic and probability.
+In addition, as already noted in [55], probabilistic facts (or binary switches) are expressive enough to represent a wide range of models including Bayesian networks.

 Specific instances of our general framework have been developed and investigated before, some of them have already been discussed in Sections 3.1 and 3.2.
-One of those first approaches is the distribution semantics for logic programs (Sato 1995), which is also the foundation for ProbLog as discussed in Section 3.1.
-However, in the original proposal (Sato 1995) only facts of logic programs were annotated with probabilities.
+One of those first approaches is the distribution semantics for logic programs [55], which is also the foundation for ProbLog as discussed in Section 3.1.
+However, in the original proposal [55] only facts of logic programs were annotated with probabilities.
 Still, the general idea of considering all possible subsets of the set of facts and weighing the inferences by the probabilities of these subsets, can be found there as well.
-The independent choice logic and its predecessor probabilistic Horn abduction (Poole 1991; 1993; 2008) feature a similar setting where facts of logic programs are treated as probabilistic hypotheses.
-Kohlas and colleagues (Kohlas and Monney 1995; Kohlas et al. 1998; Kohlas 2003) also consider combinations of logics with probabilities using the subset-based interpretation.
+The independent choice logic and its predecessor probabilistic Horn abduction [45, 46, 47] feature a similar setting where facts of logic programs are treated as probabilistic hypotheses.
+Kohlas and colleagues [33, 32, 31] also consider combinations of logics with probabilities using the subset-based interpretation.
 Their focus is on classical logics, though, and algorithmic issues for reasoning.
 They do not consider conceptual questions and general logic instantiations.
-Probabilistic data bases (Suciu et al. 2011) are another instance of our general framework.
+Probabilistic data bases [57] are another instance of our general framework.
 There, tuples of a relational data base instance can be annotated with probabilities, which model the likelihood that the tuple is actually present.
 Conceptually, this is a probabilistic augmentation on a restricted first-order logic where probabilities smaller than 1 are assigned to ground atoms.
-One of the driving research challenges is probabilistic data bases is, however, algorithmic reasoning mechanisms (Dalvi and Suciu 2007).
+One of the driving research challenges is probabilistic data bases is, however, algorithmic reasoning mechanisms [9].